-As a part of the program, we will update this page with the following:
+As a part of the program, we will update the GoFundMe page with the following:

 At the level of Economic and Financial Infrastructures, the municipality is quite well equipped.
 There are several hotels, restaurants, two credit unions, and two marketing co-operative centers.
 Market days: Saturdays.

 Arcahaie is also known for Plantain production.
 It is estimated that 60% of the agricultural land in Arcahaie is devoted to the production of the tastiest plantains in Haiti.
 Many springs water the territory of the commune, which also receives the waters of the White River, rivers Courjol, Torcelle, Bretelles, and those which take the name of the rural sections.

 On the side of religion, ninety-six temples (chapels included) were listed in the municipality of Arcahaie.
 20 Catholic churches including three parishes and seventeen chapels, five Baptist churches, and five Adventist churches for the most important were inventoried in the town.

 St. Marc is a large port town surrounded by mountains.
 At all times, there are many boats in the port, typically sail boats.
 The town was first settled in 1716, then located in the French colony of Saint-Domingue.